41 Chiropractic Internet Marketing Ideas

 #7: Website Load Speed

-The load speed of your website, on desktop and mobile, are very important.
+Another important chiropractic internet marketing idea is the load speed of your website, on desktop and mobile, are very important.
 Google would like your site to load in under three seconds.
 You'll find that most chiropractic websites are well above that number.

 Google knows that people leave websites that don't open quickly.
 They demote the rank of websites that take too long to load.
 Load speed is just one factor in the rank of your site, but it's an important one.
 Click here to check the load speed of your website.